PhilippKuelpmann/oottest/README.md

 vuong_statistic(data_experiment, pred_I = prediction_theory_1, pred_J = prediction_theory_2)
 ```

-This is a basic example how to compare three theories:
+Here is a basic example how to compare three theories, using data from
+two treatments:

 ``` r
 library(oottest)